-SP Ref Strategic Priority Action Ref Actions 2023-24 Deliverable 3.1 Actively progress our planning priorities to manage growth and 3.1.1 Implement a 3D modelling program to enable visualisation of future planned change and enable viewing of the impact of proposed developments on the surrounding community to better inform decisions around planning for future growth.
-3D modelling program implemented. maintain the character and heritage of our 3.1.2 Complete the Elsternwick Structure Plan 2023 Elsternwick Structure Plan completed city.
-3.1.3 Prepare a planning scheme amendment to implement permanent controls according to the Elsternwick Structure Plan .
-Planning scheme amendment prepared 3.1.4 Prepare a planning scheme amendment to implement the Glen Huntly Structure plan .
+SP Ref Strategic Priority Actio n Ref Actions 2023-24 Deliverable 3.1 Actively progress our planning priorities to manage growth and maintain the character and heritage of our city.
+3.1.1 3.1.2 M) 3.1.3 Implement a 3D modelling program to enable visualisation of future planned change and enable viewing of the impact of proposed developments on the surrounding community to better inform decisions around planning for future growth.
+Complete the Elsternwick Structure Plan 2022 and prepare a planning scheme amendment to implement permanent controls.
+Prepare a planning scheme amendment to implement the Glen Huntly Structure plan.
+3D modelling program implemented.
+Elsternwick Structure Plan completed, and planning scheme amendment prepared.
 Planning scheme amendment prepared for Glen Huntly Structure Plan.
 3.2 Plan for diverse housing options to 3.2.1 Advocate for greater federal and state investment in social and affordable housing to meet community needs.
 Social and affordable housing advocacy included in Glen Eira advocacy priorities 2023-2024. meet community needs now and into the future.
-3.2.2 Work with Rooming House operators and stakeholders to ensure safety and amenity for rooming house residents and the community.
-Number of complaints received about rooming houses, with the intention of seeing fewer complaints through good regulation, enforcement and education.
+3.2.2 Continue to work with the Rooming House Working Group (Victoria Police, Consumer Affairs Victoria, The Department of Families, Fairness and Housing and other partners and agencies) to develop and deliver strategies which will minimise the impact of rooming houses on local amenity within the municipality of Glen Eira.
+Review Rooming House Strategy 2019 and implement related actions.
 3.3 Advocate for a transport network that provides safe, accessible and sustainable transport options for our community.
-3.3.1 Review and refresh the Integrated Transport Strategy 2018-2031 to respond to changing community needs Revised Integrated Transport Strategy 2018-2031 endorsed.
-3.4 Support and facilitate local job creation by 3.4.1 Implement initiatives from Year one of the Placemaking Action Plan to increase visitation of our activity centres Minimum of 90% of year one actions from Placemaking Action Plan completed.
-Job creation by enhancing our activity centres to be thriving and vibrant hubs.
-3.4.2 Local Economic Development Plan developed and presented to Council for endorsement Local Economic Development Plan endorsed.
+3.3.1 Review and refresh the Integrated Transport Strategy 2018-2031 to respond to changing community needs Integrated Transport Strategy 2018-2031 review and refresh completed.
+3.4 Support and facilitate local job creation by 3.4.1 Implement Place Making activities and events to increase visitation of our activity centres.
+Implement initiatives from Year one of the Placemaking Action Plan . enhancing our activity centres to be thriving and vibrant hubs.
+3.4.2 Develop a Local Economic Development Plan.
+Local Economic Development Plan developed and presented to Council for endorsement.